anna-git/DownloadStats/README.md

 # Architecture

 Several classic layers:
+## DownloadStats.Database

+Database access via ORM entity framework core.
-* database livestats.db (data access based on sql lite for the sake of this sample, configurable in appsettings.json), use DB Browser for SQLite.exe to explore.
+The database is at the root of the project: livestats.db (data access based on sql lite for the sake of this sample, configurable in appsettings.json), use DB Browser for SQLite.exe to explore for example.
 Databse looks like that:
 ```
 CREATE TABLE "Downloads" (
 	"DownloadedAt"	DATETIME NOT NULL,